 Google can petition the commission to overrule the judge's findings and impose an import ban.

-"We are disappointed with today's determination and look forward to the full Commission's review," Matt Kallman, a Google spokesman, said in a
+"We are disappointed with today's determination and look forward to the full Commission's review," Matt Kallman, a Google spokesman, said in a statement.

 Motorola Mobility, then a standalone company, filed the ITC complaint in November 2010, in retaliation for Microsoft's demands for royalties on phones using Google's Android operating system.
 Microsoft has set up a licensing program for companies that make Android devices and won an exclusion order against Motorola Mobility phones using a feature called ActiveSync, which lets users coordinate schedules between their phones and personal computers.